-The notches on the DIMM module will shift between left, center, or right to identify the type and also to prevent the wrong type from being inserted into the DIMM slot on the motherboard.
-You must tell your retailer the correct DIMM type before purchasing.
-This motherboard supports four clock signals.
+The notch on the DIMM module will shift between left, center, or right to identify the type and also to prevent the wrong type to be inserted into the DIMM slot on the motherboard.
+You must ask your retailer for the specifications before purchasing.
+Four clock signals are supported on this motherboard.